ufal/whisper_streaming/README.md

   --lan LAN, --language LAN
                         Language code for transcription, e.g. en,de,cs.
   --start_at START_AT   Start processing audio at this time.
+  --backend {faster-whisper,whisper_timestamped}
+                        Load only this backend for Whisper processing.
 ```

 Example: